How to Keep a House Warm Without Central Heat

 Ceiling fan

-Have you ever been in a packed conference room or standing at a crowded concert and started to sweat?
-That’s because bodies emit heat, and when you combine a litter of 98-degree bodies in one space, it’s bound to get warmer.
+Ever notice how being in a packed conference room or a crowded concert can make you start to sweat?
+That’s because our bodies naturally emit heat, and when you gather enough 98-degree bodies in one space, the temperature is bound to rise.

 Do you have additional advice on how to keep a house warm without central heat?
 Share below!